 - c.
 Off-Campus Confidential Disclosures.
-Students who wish to speak with a confidential resource not affiliated with the College may disclose and/or receive confidential, traumainformed counseling support from Day One: The Sexual Assault and Trauma Resource Center.
-Conversations with Day One advocates are privileged and confidential; they will not report what students have disclosed to them about an incident to the College or to local law enforcement unless legally obligated to do so. - 3) Employee Resources.
-Employees can get help and talk about their experience in a confidential manner with off-campus resources.
+Students who wish to speak with a confidential resource not affiliated with the College may disclose and/or receive confidential, trauma-informed counseling support from Day One: The Sexual Assault and Trauma Resource Center.
+Conversations with Day One counselors are privileged and confidential; they will not report what students have disclosed to them about an incident to the College or to local law enforcement unless legally obligated to do so. - 3) Employee Resources.
+Employees can get help and talk about their experience in a confidential manner with the Faculty Ombudsperson or off-campus resources.